 And Finally...
 Roger is an avid fan of motor racing and his amateur career saw him winning historic Grand Prixs and races throughout Britain and Europe in his much loved Alfa Romeo P3 and Mercedes Gullwing.
 His eco sensibilities have meant that he has now given up this hobby but he has not given up on his love of speed and curated The Eco-Car Spectacular for HRH Prince Charles' Start Campaign in 2010, bringing together the ultimate selection of electric cars from all over the world onto The Mall in London.
 When Roger has any spare time he enjoys tennis, gardening, Pilates, Tai Chi, bee-keeping and country pursuits.

 Roger is married to ex-Dior model, Monty, who became Mulberry HR and Retail Director and now curates The Great House at Kilver Court.
-Together they have three sons; William who is a successful music producer and runs his own record label, AUS Music; Cameron, who with Roger, set up the charity and brand Bottletop, which sells recycled handbags from Brazil and Africa, raising both awareness and funds for sexual health education around the world.
-Finally, Freddie, who has helped Roger create Kilver Court and is now CEO.
+Together they have three sons; William who is a successful music producer and runs his own record label, AUS Music; Cameron, who with Roger, set up the charity and brand Bottletop which sells recycled handbags from Brazil and Africa raising awareness and funds for sexual health education around the world and Freddie, who has helped Roger create Kilver Court and is now CEO.